Gregory Palamas: Later years

 Palamas's opponents in the hesychast controversy spread slanderous accusations against him, and in 1344 Patriarch John XIV imprisoned him for four years.
 However, in 1347 when Patriarch Isidore came to the Ecumenical Throne, Gregory was released from prison and consecrated as the Metropolitan of Thessalonica.
 However, since the conflict with Barlaam had not been settled at that point, the people of Thessalonica did not accept him, and he was forced to live in a number of places.
 It was not until 1350 that he was able to occupy the episcopal chair.

 In 1354, during a voyage to Constantinople, the ship he was in fell into the hands of Turkish pirates; he was imprisoned and beaten.
 He was obliged to spend a year in detention at the Ottoman court where he was well treated.
 Eventually his ransom was paid and he returned to Thessaloniki, where he served as archbishop for the last three years of his life.

 Death and canonization

 Palamas died in 1359.
 His dying words were, "To the heights!
-To the heights!"
+To the heights!".
 He was canonized a saint of the Eastern Orthodox Church in 1368 by Patriarch Philotheos of Constantinople, who also wrote his Vita and composed the service which is chanted in his honour.
 His feast day is celebrated twice a year, on 14 November, the anniversary of his death, and on the Second Sunday of Great Lent, because Gregory's victory over Barlaam is seen as a continuation of the Triumph of Orthodoxy, i.e., the victory of the Church over heresy, celebrated the previous Sunday.

-Gregory's relics rest in the Church of Saint Gregory Palamas in Thessaloniki.
+Gregory's relics rest in the Church of St. Gregory Palamas in Thessaloniki.